hungrybluedev/whisker/README.md

 </nav>
 ```

-Positive and negative sections also apply to lists and maps.
+> Positive and negative sections also apply to lists and maps.
 An empty list or map means a negative section and a non-empty one represents a positive section.

-List:
+**List**:

 #### Input